 - Mercedes X-Class vs Nissan Navara vs Volkswagen Amarok

 - Nissan Navara vs Mitsubishi L200 vs Isuzu D-Max

 - Nissan Navara (2004-2015) pick-up review

 Rivals for the Navara are plentiful, especially as there's such a broad variety of Navara models offered.
-Our class favourite is the Mitsubishi L200, plus there's the Fiat Fullback (which is essentially the L200 with Fiat Professional badges), Toyota Hilux and Ford Ranger.
-Then there's the Isuzu D-Max and SsangYong Musso at the commercial end of the spectrum, and plush SUV-like models such as the VW Amarok and Mercedes X-Class.
-The latter shares running gear with the Navara, but it has a significant price premium over the Nissan, as well as a more upmarket interior and an even more comfortable ride.
+Our class favourite is the Ford Ranger, which had a thorough update in 2019 to put it at the top of the class, while the Toyota Hilux is also a strong contender that has benefitted from numerous updates.
+Elsewhere, the Mitsubishi L200 is a close match for kit and performance, while the Isuzu D-Max and SsangYong Musso are closer to the commercial end of the spectrum.
+Plush SUV-like models such as the VW Amarok and Mercedes X-Class are also available, although both will be discontinued in 2020.
+The latter shares its running gear with the Navara, although it has a significant price premium over the Nissan, as well as a more upmarket interior and an even more comfortable ride.

-The model range comprises Visia, Acenta, Acenta+, N-Connecta and Tekna trims, while special edition models are occasionally launched by Nissan, too.
-On top of this, Nissan also offers the AT32, a special conversion by Arctic Trucks that adds extra body cladding, an optional snorkel and 32-inch off-road tyres (hence the name).
-It's not quite as extreme looking as Arctic Trucks' other conversions, but gives the Navara some added off-road ability.
+The model range comprises Visia, Acenta, N-Connecta, Tekna and N-Guard trims, while special edition models are occasionally launched by Nissan, too.
+Nissan also offers the AT32, a special conversion by Arctic Trucks that adds extra body cladding, an optional snorkel and 32-inch off-road tyres (hence the name).
+It's not quite as extreme looking as Arctic Trucks' AT35 conversions (which are available for the Isuzu D-Max and Toyota Hilux), but does give the Navara some added off-road ability.